Angry Chinese families seek answers about missing Malaysian plane

 Others pointed to discrepancies in information released by Malaysian and French authorities after the barnacle-covered piece of wing was flown to mainland France for investigation.

-Malaysia said on Thursday paint color and a maintenance seal were matches for MH370, although French authorities have stopped short of declaring a definitive match.
+Malaysia said on Thursday paint colour and a maintenance seal were matches for MH370, although French authorities have stopped short of declaring a definitive match.

 ‘LOOKING FOR ANSWERS’